nikhiljha95/topics-api-simulator/README.md

 # Topics API simulator

 This repository contains the code to simulate the behaviour of Google's Topics API, together with some examples.
-The code backs the results shown in the paper **On the Robustness of Topics API to a Re-Identification Attack** by Nikhil Jha, Martino Trevisan, Emilio Leonardi, and Marco Mellia, to be published in PoPETS and to be presented at PETS 2023.
+The code backs the results shown in the paper **On the Robustness of Topics API to a Re-Identification Attack** by Nikhil Jha, Martino Trevisan, Emilio Leonardi, and Marco Mellia, [published in PoPETS 2023(4)](https://petsymposium.org/popets/2023/popets-2023-0098.pdf), and extended in a paper currently under review at ACM Transactions on the Web (TWEB).

 The package offers several possibilities:
 - To simulate the behaviour of the Topics API, studying how topics are visited, selected, and exposed.